Booking.com and Tripadvisor attack: How Destinations should position themselves in the Tours & Activities Market now

 But this pole position is in danger.
-The greater the digital coverage of Groupon, Booking.com, AirBnB and Co. in the activities market, the less relevant the destinations become as intermediaries for the customer.
+The greater the digital coverage of Groupon, Booking.com, Airbnb & Co. in the activities market, the less relevant the destinations become as intermediaries for the customer.

 What are the concrete next steps?

-Destination and tourism organisations must act to avoid being left behind digitally and to defend their market share in the future.
+Destination and tourism organizations must act to avoid being left behind digitally and to defend their market share in the future.
 In my experience, the following procedure has proved its worth:

 - Analysis and recording of the current situation and the existing portfolio